WalletWasabi/WasabiDoc/docs/using-wasabi/BIPs.md

 The [BIP 21: URI Scheme](https://github.com/bitcoin/bips/blob/master/bip-0021.mediawiki) (uniform resource identifier) is a standardized string of characters to convey all the information necessary to request a bitcoin payment.
 It is provided by the receiver to the sender of the transaction.
-It includes the bitcoin address, requested payment amount, a label, message and a P2EP address.
+It includes the bitcoin address, the requested payment amount, a label, and a message.
 A wallet can conveniently show this information to the user after the URI has been entered.
 :::